-Windows spotlight is an awesome service provided by Microsoft for the Windows 10 operating system.
-Spotlight automatically downloads and rotates images on a user’s lock screen.
-Photos are sourced from Microsoft’s own Bing Photos and changed every 24 hours.
+Windows spotlight is an excellent app provided by Microsoft for the Windows 10.
+Spotlight automatically change the image on a user’s lock screen.
+All of the images are sourced from Bing Images and changed daily.
 This service makes the Windows 10 Lock Screen more interesting by displaying beautiful, high-quality photographs of exotic locations throughout the world.

-Windows Spotlight doesn’t only display exotic photos.
-It also includes useful tips and tricks for the Windows OS, makes recommendations based on the user’s profile, and shares fun facts about the image being displayed.
+Windows Spotlight also includes useful tips and tricks for the Windows OS, makes recommendations based on the user’s profile, and shares fun facts about the image being displayed.
 On occasion, you’ll also get a fun quiz you can take!
 This is called the Windows Spotlight Quiz.

 Windows Spotlight Quiz

 As I mentioned above, the Windows Spotlight Quiz is a cool feature that most people will only be presented with randomly.
 It doesn’t appear every time you log into your PC.
 Instead, sometimes you will get fun facts about the location displayed, other times useful Windows tips and tricks will show up, and on occasion, you’ll get this fun trivia question!
 That quizzlet will include a multiple-choice question about that day’s Windows Spotlight photo.
 After answering, Windows will offer a Bing web search with all sorts of fun facts about that location.
 This feature needs an internet connection from good ISP’s such as Comcast Xfinity to work properly.

 - Open File Explorer on your PC.